twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 }
 ```

-In the experience editor the background will change to red.
+In the experience editor, the background will change to red.

 Now open an anonymous browser window (otherwise cookies will throw you in the editor again) and navigate to https://sergesc.dev.local/SergeSxaSite, and note that the site without a red background will be visible.